nandu-99/Mining-Minds---Mining-IMDB-for-Movie-Trends/docs/literature_review.md

-# **Literature Review**

 This review analyzes the foundational paper "IMDb Data from Two Generations (1979 to 2019)" (Bahraminasr and Vafaei-Sadr, 2020), which serves as a primary academic justification for our project.

-**Citation:** Bahraminasr, A., & Vafaei-Sadr, A. (2020). *IMDb Data from Two Generations (1979 to 2019).* arXiv:2005.14147v3 [cs.CY].
+**Citation:** Bahraminasr, A., & Vafaei-Sadr, A. (2020). *IMDb Data from Two Generations (1979 to 2019).* arXiv:2005.14147v3 [[cs.CY](http://cs.cy/)].

 ---

 ## 1. Overview of the Paper

-This article presents the largest and most comprehensive IMDb-based dataset available to date, encompassing over 79,000 titles from 1979 to 2019.
-The authors compiled rich metadata and user-generated information covering movie titles, ratings, number of votes, demographic voting patterns, genres, MPAA certificates, parental guides, release years, countries, languages, and more.
-Using statistical and preliminary machine learning analyses, the study reveals important trends in film ratings, vote distributions, and demographic influences on the audience's reception of movies, providing a valuable resource for deeper research into movie popularity and quality factors.
-This paper serves as a foundational dataset introduction and preliminary analysis for subsequent detailed explorations into movie success factors.
+This article presents a comprehensive, custom-scraped IMDb-based dataset of over 79,000 titles from 1979 to 2019.
+The authors compiled rich metadata (genres, MPAA certificates, release years, countries, languages, etc.) and user-generated information (ratings, number of votes, demographic voting patterns).
+Using statistical analysis, the study reveals important trends in film ratings, vote distributions, and demographic influences on audience reception.
+This paper provides a foundational analysis for subsequent explorations into movie success factors.

 ---